mozilla/pkipolicy/rootstore/policy.md

         page, [Applying for root inclusion in Mozilla products](https://wiki.mozilla.org/CA:How_to_apply#Enable_Additional_Trust_Bits_for_an_included_root);
-    -   disabling a root is the act of turning off one or more of the three trust bits (Websites, Email, Code Signing), and may be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change
+    -   disabling a root is the act of turning off one or more of the trust bits (Websites, Email), and may be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change